 Through a project funded by the Undergraduate Program Evaluation and Renewal (UPER), Computer Science is taking a look at what is delivered at the undergraduate level and how each course interacts with others, in order to create a more interconnected learning pathway for students.

-In a presentation to the UBC Board of Governors in February, 2020, Rachel Pottinger, Associate Professor and Associate Head of the Computer Science Undergraduate Program, laid out the program review process to date.
+In a presentation to the UBC Board of Governors in February, 2020, Dr. Rachel Pottinger, Associate Professor and Associate Head of the Computer Science Undergraduate Program, laid out the program review process to date.